mesqueeb/vuex-easy-firestore/docs/extra-features.md

 A function where you can check something or even change the doc (the doc object) before the store mutation occurs.
 The `doc` passed in these hooks will also have an `id` field which is the id with which it will be added to the store and to Firestore.

+Please make sure to check the overview of [execution timings of hooks](#execution-timings-of-hooks).

 ```js
 {
   // your other vuex-easy-fire config...